 The library hosts events and activities for children each week.
 Age ranges vary per event or activity, but all have a focus on literacy, learning, exploration, STEAM (science, technology, engineering, art, and math), and fun!

-Storytime: Every Tuesday and Friday morning from 10:00am-10:30am.
-This is for children birth through preschool and runs from October until the end of May.
+Storytime: Every Friday morning from 10:00am-10:30am.
+This is for children birth through preschool.

 Twice a week, the library hosts Cards and Coffee in the morning allowing people from around the community to gather and visit with each other while playing a fun game of cards.
 This activity occurs on Tuesday and Friday mornings from 10:00am-noon.